lucas42Paris/Philosophers/README.md

 The goal is to ensure that every philosopher can eat without starving, while avoiding deadlock issues.

 The philosophers cannot communicate with each other and the simulation ends if a philosopher dies of hunger or if all the philosophers have eaten a certain number of times.

-The code must respect the Norm imposed by 42 (see pdf).

 <div align="center">
   <img src="/dining_philosophers_problem.png" width="500">